nrs-org/novelslop/content/vol_01/chap_06.typ

   her struggles with the history textbook.

-  Just as Mona finished her almost-incoherent answer, Uta could not hide her excitement. grabbed both of her hands in great delight.
+  Just as Mona finished her almost-incoherent answer, Uta could not hide her excitement.
+She grabbed both of Mona's hands in great delight.

   "You remembered my name?
 Thank you very much!", Uta grabbed both of Mona's hands.
 On her face was even brighter smile, a smile which could be comparable